yousifnimah/Vue3-Lock-UI/readme.md

 - Subtitle

-  to change the subtitle of the overlay.
+  Change the subtitle of the overlay.

   ```
   Type: String